scipopt/gcg/doc/resources/users/features/visu-suite.md

 - You **can create a script settings file**, e.g. `settings.vset` where you can define which plots to generate and which arguments to generate them with.
 Furthermore, if you have a big testset or just want to check if the feature works, you can also enable a draft mode that will generate a reduced version of the report.
-A full list of possible settings can be found @subpage report-settings "here".
+A full list of possible settings can be found @ref report-settings "here".
 - To **use the script settings**, execute the test with `VISUSETTINGS=settings.vset`, while having `settings.vset` lying in the GCG root directory.
 By default, the script will assume that you conducted the tests with the flag that was set when you _last compiled this binary_.
 You can overwrite that by giving `LAST_STATISTICS=true` in the script settings file.